-Supplier Code of Conduct 3.5.1
+3.5.1 Supplier Code of Conduct

-Introduced in FY24, our Supplier Code of Conduct outlines WSG's commitment to high ethical standards and integrity in its supply chain.
-It sets expectations for suppliers to comply with applicable laws, adhere to the Australian Modern Slavery Act 2018, and follow best practices within their industry.
+In FY24, WSG continued to advance our commitment to Introduced in FY24, our Supplier Code of Conduct sustainable procurement, building on the foundation laid outlines WSG's commitment to high ethical standards by our Sustainable Procurement Policy.
+Our procurement and integrity in its supply chain.
+It sets expectations for processes are designed to address both environmental suppliers to comply with applicable laws, adhere to and social impacts, ensuring we contribute positively to the Australian Modern Slavery Act 2018, and follow best our communities and minimise harm to the environment. practices within their industry.
 Suppliers are expected to conduct business ethically, disclose conflicts of interest, ensure third-party compliance, and protect confidential information.
 The policy also emphasises respect for human rights, fair labour conditions, and the prohibition of forced labour.